leodeveloper/sqltollmwebsite/README.md

-# SQL to LLM Migration with ChromaDB
+# SQL to Large langugae Model Migration with ChromaDB

 This repository contains resources and documentation for migrating SQL databases to Large Language Models (LLM) using ChromaDB.